roosmaa/ledger-app-nano/doc/nano.md

 #### Description

-This command signs a 128bit nonce and returns the signature. `"Nano Signed Nonce:\n" + nonceBytes` is the message that gets hashed and the hash signed with the private key.
+This command signs a 128bit nonce and returns the signature. `"Nano Signed Nonce:\n" + nonceBytes` is the message that gets signed with the private key.
 This method is meant to be used as a soft-authentication (eg for APIs), to prove that the Ledger with the private key is plugged into the computer.

 #### Coding